thomas-bouvier/dcl-experiments-scripts/README.md

-# ipdps-experiments-e2clab
+# dcl-experiments-e2clab

+## Artifacts

-## Application
+### Application

-On the g5k frontend, place your application in `ipdps-experiments-e2clab/artifacts/app`
+On the g5k frontend, place your application in `dcl-experiments-e2clab/artifacts/app`

 Alternatively, you can simlimk the folder containing your app:

 ```
-cd ipdps-experiments-e2clab
+cd dcl-experiments-e2clab
 ln -s ~/src/distributed-deep-learning/ artifacts/app/distributed-deep-learning
 ```

-## Datasets
+### Datasets

-On the g5k frontend, place the following datasets in `ipdps-experiments-e2clab/datasets`:
+On the g5k frontend, place the following datasets in `dcl-experiments-e2clab/datasets`:

-- `ipdps-experiments-e2clab/artifacts/datasets/CIFAR10`
+- `dcl-experiments-e2clab/artifacts/datasets/CIFAR10`
-- `ipdps-experiments-e2clab/artifacts/datasets/MNIST`
+- `dcl-experiments-e2clab/artifacts/datasets/MNIST`
-- `ipdps-experiments-e2clab/artifacts/datasets/CANDLE`
+- `dcl-experiments-e2clab/artifacts/datasets/CANDLE`

 Simlink the `datasets` folder:

 ```
-cd ipdps-experiments-e2clab
+cd dcl-experiments-e2clab
 ln -s ~/datasets/ artifacts/datasets
 ```

-## Containers
+## Deployment

+### Images

 An image containing Horovod + PyTorch is required to deploy the application.

-If you have access to the Inria Gitlab, an image containing Horovod 0.23.0 + PyTorch 1.9 is available at `registry.gitlab.inria.fr/kerdata/kerdata-codes/ipdps-experiments-e2clab:0.23.0-gpu`.
+If you have access to the Inria Gitlab, an image containing Horovod 0.23.0 + PyTorch 1.9 is available at `registry.gitlab.inria.fr/kerdata/kerdata-codes/horovod-images:0.23.0-gpu`.
 This container registry is protected by an access token, to be given in `layers_services.yml` files:

 ```
-cd ipdps-experiments-e2clab
+cd dcl-experiments-e2clab
 find . \( -type d -name .git -prune \) -o -type f -print0 | xargs -0 sed -i 's/registry_password: ""/registry_password: "<token>"/g'

 ```

-## Deployments

 ### E2Clab